graph-genome/graph-genome.github.io/hackathon.md

 We will analyze the SARS-CoV-2 virus mutations.
 Looking at the sequencing of different samples will reveal the areas that have mutated.

 Creating a better understanding of the virus mutations will likely improve the effectiveness of any vaccines that will be developed.
 We believe that ultimately this will save lives.

-Our Strategy
+## Our Strategy

-Pangenome datasets are available the SARS-CoV-2 virus.
+Pangenome datasets are available for SARS-CoV-2 virus.
 Pantograph is a pangenome browser that already exists.
 This tool can be used study variants of the virus.
 Our short-term goal is to extend the Pantograph tool to add features to make it easier to study the SARS-CoV-2 virus variants.

 ## Join Us